 Creating a WFS service from a map

-You can create a WFS service by publishing your ArcMap document to ArcGIS Server.
+You can create a WFS service by publishing your web feature layer to ArcGIS Server.
 When prompted for the capabilities you want to enable when publishing, check WFS.
 This creates a URL that any WFS client can use to access the service.
-For detailed instructions on how to create a WFS service from a map, see Tutorial: Publishing a WFS service.

-The map document is just a specification of the layers that will be available in your WFS service.
-Symbology, query definitions, and field aliases do not transfer to the WFS service, because the purpose of the service is to expose the features in the data.
+The map is just a specification of the layers that will be available in your WFS service.
+Things like symbology and field aliases do not transfer to the WFS service, because the purpose of the service is to expose the features in the data.
 To expose the visual properties of your map through OGC specifications, use a WMS service.

-Remember the following items when publishing a WFS service from a map document:
+Remember the following items when publishing a WFS service from a map:

 If you want the WFS service to support transactions for editing (WFS-T), the source data for all the layers in the map must come from the same enterprise geodatabase and the data must be registered with the server.
 The map cannot contain layers from multiple sources.